 We rely upon our manufacturing operations to produce many of the products we sell and our warehouse facilities to store products, pending sale.
 Any significant disruption of those operations for any reason, such as strikes or other labor unrest, power interruptions, fire, hurricanes or other events beyond our control could adversely affect our sales and customer relationships and therefore adversely affect our business.
 We have significant operations in California, near major earthquake faults, which make us susceptible to earthquake risk.
 Although most of our raw materials are available from a number of potential suppliers, our operations also depend upon our ability to obtain raw materials at reasonable prices.
-If we are unable to obtain the materials we need at a reasonable price, we may not be able to produce certain of these products at a marketable price, which could have an adverse effect on our results of operations.
+If we are unable to obtain the materials we need at a reasonable price, we may not be able to produce certain of our products or we may not be able to produce certain of these products at a marketable price, which could have an adverse effect on our results of operations.